Measuring about 12 inches in length, the Common Grackle (Quiscalus quiscula) is a medium-sized blackbird with a distinctive appearance.

 While the Cardinals are chasing one Grackle, another Grackle bird steals the young.

-While you can alway use bird seed that they don't like, such as safflower and nyjer seed.
-That's not always practical.
+While you can always offer bird seed that they dislike, such as safflower and nyjer seed, this isn't always practical.

-Limiting the type of seed you offer works, but it also limits the birds that come to your feeders.
+Limiting the type of seed you offer works, but it reduces the variety of birds visiting your feeders.

-My favorite way of keeping them out of the feeders is by using Caged Bird Feeders.
-These allow the smaller birds in while keeping the large birds out.
+My preferred method is using Caged Bird Feeders. which allow the smaller birds to enter while keeping larger birds out.

-In Fall, they'll form large roosts that by winter, will include Red-winged Blackbirds, and Cowbirds.
+In the Fall, Grackles form large roosts, which by winter, will include Red-winged Blackbirds, and Cowbirds.

-These roost can number in the tens of millions and be a nuisance if located near urban areas.
-Large flocks can damage grain crops.
+These roost can number in the tens of millions and bcome a nuisance urban areas.
+Large flocks can also damage grain crops.

-Studies show that Common Grackles live longer than most of our backyard birds.
-Lifespans of 6 - 7 years is common.
-Maximum lifespan recorded is 22 years.
+Studies show that Common Grackles live longer than most backyard birds.
+Lifespans of 6 - 7 years is common, with a recorded maximum of 22 years.

-While some have lifespans beyond 7 years the percentage drops significally after 8 years.
+While some have lifespans beyond 7 years, their survival rate drops significally after 8 years.
 UNM edu citation

 While Common Grackles are considered mostly seasonally monogamous, they do not mate for life.

-Some males may even breed with other females while the first female is incubating eggs.
+Some males may even breed with other females while their first mate is incubating eggs.

-The Common Grackle nest communally and has a habit of using swimming pools to drop the waste of their young.
+Common Grackles nest communally and has a habit of dropping their chicks' wate into swimming pools.

-Predators of the Common Grackle include squirrels and snakes which eat the eggs and young birds.
-Cats, raccoons, along with some Hawks and Owls also prey on them.
+Predators of the Common Grackle include squirrels and snakes which eat prey on eggs and young birds.
+Cats, raccoons, Hawks, and Owls also hunt them.

-The Common Grackle is protected by the Migratory Bird Treaty Act.
+The Common Grackle is protected under the Migratory Bird Treaty Act.